-Adaptive Cruise Control
+Adaptive Cruise Control (Advanced)

 If equipped, Adaptive Cruise Control (ACC) allows the cruise control set speed and following gap to be selected.
 Read this entire section before using this system.
 The following gap is the following time between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
 If no vehicle is detected in your path, ACC works like regular cruise control.
 ACC uses a camera and radar sensor(s) to detect other vehicles.
+See Radio Frequency Statement \Rightarrow 257.

 If a vehicle is detected in your path, ACC can apply acceleration or limited, moderate braking to maintain the selected following gap.
 To disengage ACC, apply the brake.
 If ACC is controlling the vehicle speed when the Traction Control System (TCS) or StabiliTrak/Electronic Stability Control (ESC) system activates, ACC may automatically disengage.
-See Traction Control/Electronic Stability Control ⇔ 131.
+See Traction Control/Electronic Stability Control ⇔ 133.
 When road conditions allow ACC to be safely used, ACC can be turned back on.
 Disabling the TCS or StabiliTrak/ESC system will disengage and prevent engagement of ACC.
 ACC can reduce the need for you to frequently brake and accelerate, especially when used on expressways, freeways, and interstate highways.
 When used on other roads, you may need to take over the control of braking or acceleration more often.
+The Antilock Brake System (ABS) may activate when ACC is braking.
+Hearing and feeling the ABS operate is normal.